kovrr/product-ai-risk/product/PRD.md

 ---

 ### 2.2 Assets Visibility (Third Party Inside)
-**Status**: ✅ Implemented
+**Status**: 🔄 Enhanced with Comprehensive Data Model
 **Route**: `/assets`
-**User Personas**: IT Security, Risk Managers, Compliance Officers
+**User Personas**: IT Security, Risk Managers, Compliance Officers, Business Owners, Technical Owners
+**Version**: v2.0
+**Last Updated**: November 5, 2025

 #### Purpose
-Provide complete visibility into all AI tools, models, and services being used across the organization, including both sanctioned (approved) and shadow AI (unapproved), enabling risk assessment and governance.
+Provide complete visibility into all AI tools, models, and services being used across the organization, including identity, ownership, business context, lifecycle, data facts, access/security, and compliance/risk attributes—enabling comprehensive governance, risk assessment, and regulatory compliance.

 #### User Stories
-1. **As an IT Security Manager**, I want to see all AI tools in use so that I can identify unauthorized shadow AI and assess security risks.
+1. **As an IT Security Manager**, I want to see all AI tools with their access permissions and security posture so that I can identify unauthorized shadow AI and assess security risks.
-2. **As a Risk Manager**, I want to categorize AI assets by type so that I can apply appropriate risk frameworks.
+2. **As a Risk Manager**, I want to categorize AI assets by type, lifecycle stage, and risk tier so that I can apply appropriate risk frameworks and prioritize remediation.
-3. **As a Compliance Officer**, I want to track when AI assets were first discovered so that I can ensure timely risk assessments.
+3. **As a Compliance Officer**, I want to track regulatory applicability and control coverage so that I can ensure timely risk assessments and demonstrate compliance.
+4. **As a Business Owner**, I want to document business purpose and projected value so that I can justify AI investments and track ROI.
+5. **As a Technical Owner**, I want to track deployment details and integrations so that I can manage the asset lifecycle and dependencies.

 #### Features